 5.15 - 6.45pm – Part 2 - Climate Action: Economic opportunities and risks

 Opening comments by Chair - Prof Helen Sullivan, Director, Crawford School of Public Policy, ANU

 Global economic gains from complying with Paris Climate Agreement - Prof Tom Kompas, ANU & University of Melbourne

-Climate risk & opportunities: regulatory requirements around climate change – Australian Securities and Investment Commission representative
+Climate risk & opportunities: regulatory requirements around climate change – Commissioner Sean Hughes, Australian Securities and Investment Commission (ASIC)

 How carbon farming can benefit indigenous communities - Rowan Foley, Aboriginal Carbon Fund